-How to discuss with the key people why and how to support and encourage participation and inclusion during the activities
+How to support and encourage participation and inclusion during the activities

 Projects are an example of a community activity that is more successful if everyone participates.
 Why are projects more successful if everyone participates (not just the leaders or key people)?